OpenEnergyPlatform/open-MaStR/docs/configuration.rst

 Data
 ----

+If the zipped dump of the MaStR is downloaded, it is safed in the folder `$HOME/.open-MaStR/data/xml_download`.
+New versions of the dump overwrite older versions.
+In `$HOME/.open-MaStR/data/sqlite`, the database is stored.

+..
   Resulting data of download, post-processing and analysis is saved under `$HOME/.open-MaStR/data/<data-version>`.
   Files that are suffixed with `_raw` contain joined data retrieved during :ref:`downloading <Downloading raw data>`.
   The structure of the data is described in :ref:`Data documentation`.

 Logs
 ----

-Logs are stored in a single file in `logs/`.
+For the download via the API, logs are stored in a single file in `logs/`.
 New logging messages are appended.
 It is recommended to delete the log file from time to time because of required disk space.